 The project, supported in the Excellence in Research call in the Operational Programme Research, Development and Education, strives for a complex understanding of China.
 This should be achieved by an analysis of the intersection of neighbour relationships and by consideration of the historic development and geopolitical interests in all given regions.
 A research centre of excellence is being created for the project, hosting language and computer laboratories for processing large data as well as a material culture lab.
 The research team is distinctly international and based on partnerships with prestigious institutions abroad, such as the University of Cambridge, George Washington University, Humboldt University of Berlin, the anthropological Musée du quai Branly in Paris, the Russian Academy of Sciences, and other six foreign institutions.

-The project by the Regional Centre of Advanced Technologies and Materials (RCPTM) entitled “Nanotechnology for the Future” from the grant competition “Excellence in Research” in the Operational Programme “Science, Research and Education” is counting on the development of nanotechnologies with major societal impact in the areas of improving the quality of the environment, human health, and renewable energy sources.
+The project by the Regional Centre of Advanced Technologies and Materials (now under the Czech Advanced Technology and Research Institute - CATRIN) of entitled “Nanotechnology for the Future” from the grant competition “Excellence in Research” in the Operational Programme “Science, Research and Education” is counting on the development of nanotechnologies with major societal impact in the areas of improving the quality of the environment, human health, and renewable energy sources.
 Scientists will also look into the development of new super-functional materials with unique magnetic, optical, and catalytic properties for application in water treatment, environmental protection, production and storage of hydrogen power, and in biomedicine.

 The aim of the project is to carry out analyses of materials from historical works using physico-chemical methods, applying new procedures and technologies.
 The objective is to obtain comprehensive information and provide it to art historians who will be able to assess not only the content but also the material aspects of the work.
 This information will help reveal ancient technical practices in art works and consequently will also enhance the preservation of historical monuments and works of art.
 This unique way of researching and protecting cultural and artistic heritage will bring together art historians, chemists, and physicists into one research team.
 The aim of the project is the development of new methods and techniques, but the potential of the project is not limited to scientific research.
 The results will be transferable into practice; the interconnection of several fields will bring a new perspective and will also be useful for the protection of historical monuments.
 The partners of the project are the National Heritage Institute and the Olomouc Museum of Art.
 The project is supported by the Operational Programme Research, Development and Education – Pre-application Research for ITI (Integrated Territorial Investment), which aims to contribute to the development of the Olomouc agglomeration.

-To boost research into nanotechnologies and biotechnologies in the pre-application stage, i.e. prior to their application in practice, is the main purpose of this joint project by two scientific centres at Palacký University Olomouc – the Centre of the Region Haná for Biotechnological and Agricultural Research (CRH) and the Regional Centre of Advanced Technologies and Materials (RCPTM).
+The main purpose of this joint project is to boost research into nanotechnologies and biotechnologies in the pre-application stage, i.e. prior to their application in practice.
 Thanks to a subsidy of €5 million from the Operational Programme “Research, Development and Education – Pre-Application Research for ITI (Integrated Territorial Investment)”, researchers will be able to deal with the development of new technologies that could be used for instance in agriculture, the food industry, environmental protection, and medicine.
 The results of their research should contribute to the development of the Olomouc conurbation.